 Admission to the dual-degree program for current Hofstra students

-Applicants must have an overall GPA of 3.0 and a GPA of 3.0 in Psychology courses in order to be considered for admission.
+Applicants must have an overall GPA of 3.0 in order to be considered for admission.
 To maintain eligibility for graduate school matriculation at the end of the junior year, students admitted to this program must have completed the following requirements: